SuperN1ck/cat-ind-fg/README.md

     --number-samples 10
 ```

-For evaluation open the notebook `evaluation.ipynb` (also in `only_poses/`) to analyze the results.
+For evaluation open the notebook `evaluation.ipynb` to analyze the results.
 In the first cell update
 ```
 os.chdir("/root/of/the/repo/")
 ```